JStateson/Milkyway-7-21/filter_readme.txt

 BOINC version 7-20.
 Possily the executable may work with older or newer BOINC apps but I cannot guarantee that.

-These executables and files name with "filter_7_21" remove message clutter to make it easier to find more important messages in the BOINC 7.20 app's event file.
+These executables and files named with "filter_7_21" remove message clutter to make it easier to find more important messages in the BOINC app's event file.
 If you are running BOINC on only one system, you probably have no need to reduce the number of messages.
+If you are using BoincTasks to control multiple sysetms, you will find this filtering useful.

 gui_rpc_server_ops.cpp